University Pain and Spine Center

 While there’s no cure for arthritis, the right treatment can relieve your symptoms and ensure you enjoy high-quality, active life.

-Your University Pain Medicine Center doctor confirms that your symptoms relate to arthritis through a physical exam, X-rays, and other imaging tests.
+Your University Pain and Spine Center doctor confirms that your symptoms relate to arthritis through a physical exam, X-rays, and other imaging tests.
 They customize a treatment plan based on the affected joint and how severe your pain.
 Options include:

 Typically, initial treatment for arthritis involves anti-inflammatory and pain-relieving medications to keep you comfortable.